The Early Years

 By 1991, Christian Education National recognised that if Christian Education National schools were to retain their distinctiveness, their teachers would need to receive training that reflected the reformational worldview stance of the movement.
 The new institute, the National Institute for Christian Education, came under the direction of the Christian Education National Board with the National Council of Institutes for Christian Education having oversight of the shape and philosophical perspective of the Institute’s activities.
 Underwriting financial support for the infant Institute came from Christian Education National.

-Under the principalship of Dr Doug Blomberg, and aided by Dr Stuart Fowler, and Dr Ian Lambert, Institute student registrations by 1998 had reached over 70 student units per annum in CCHE accredited courses with dozens more in nonaccredited professional development.
-Dr Blomberg and Dr Fowler wrote key units of work, with Mr Geoff Wilson, Mr Andrew Schmidt, and Dr Lambert providing strong lecturing support.
+Under the principalship of Dr Doug Blomberg, and aided by Dr Stuart Fowler, and Dr Ian Lambert, Institute student registrations by 1998 had reached over 70 student subjects per annum in CCHE accredited courses with dozens more in non-accredited professional development.
+Dr Blomberg and Dr Fowler wrote key subjects, with Mr Geoff Wilson, Mr Andrew Schmidt, and Dr Lambert providing strong lecturing support.
 Teaching predominantly was by distance education.

 The Turn of the Century

 In January 1999, Dr Richard Edlin was appointed principal of the National Institute for Christian Education.
 A number of initiatives were introduced leading to a steady increase in enrolments in the accredited courses.
 Some of the activities in which the Institute was involved were: